lucmichalski/WebSiteFirstProtection/README.md

 - monitor: monitoring files
 - vt: use virustotal.com to check files
 - log: use to output log format
+- telegram: use to send reports by telegram

+## Telegram Report
+To send telegram messages with reports, first you need creat a BOT on telegram.
+With the apikey of the BOT, open telegram.go (line 19) and insert the key.

+You need create a telegramKey (line 16).
+This key will be the passphare that users will use to self registration on the service.

+After that, users need send the message "\\monitor <passphase>" to the bot (the executable need be running when users send messages).

 ## Date options for log format